5 Ways To Overcome Picky Eating

-Get kids in the kitchen
+Get kids in the kitchen.

 Kids will catch on if we deceive them (hiding foods, lying about ingredients …”there aren’t onions in this right?!?!”).
 They will lose faith in us and in trying foods that are new.
 Let them know what they’re eating and take it or leave it.
 This also includes the tiny tastes rule where you can try it and take it or leave it.
 This does not mean creating separate meals for picky eaters.
 My pickiest eating clients have consistently reported that after trying a food they didn’t like 8-10x (even spitting it out instead of swallowing it) ultimately changed their taste perceptions and helped them get over their aversions!

-Understand the source
+Understand the source.

-Microbial imbalance can cause picky eating as well as digestive distress.
-Many kids avoid foods and whole food groups because they can’t break that type of food down or have an unknown intolerance/allergy.
 If you know me at all, you know that the microbiome is my specialty and my passion is helping clients figure out what’s going on in their guts.
 For more info on the Microbiome you can check out my Microbiome Course or set up a phone call to ask about my 3 Month Gut Healing Program.

-Address the power struggle
+Address the power struggle.

 Who loves to take their small children grocery shopping?
 Before everyone raises their hand (haha, or not!) let me tell you, letting kids pick out one or two new foods in the produce section can create a chance for them to have buy in and excitement around new foods as well as some fun in the store with you.
 Beyond that if you have the space and time a family garden is a great chance to create some ownership with kids and healthy food.
 Eating vegetables straight from the garden or getting to try things they picked out at the store themselves can be a lot more fun than simply eating what’s served.
 It also helps kids get more connected with where their food is coming from which will help them become more mindful adults!